 And, in mid 2015, we embraced another change.
 After careful consideration and urging from our family, we evolved Global LEAD to become LeadAbroad.
 This new brand and direction celebrates our founding ideals and yet broadens our company focus to truly embrace our vision of leading transformative experiences.

 As we enter a new season of summer programs, we continue to believe in the power of our generation seeing and serving the world.
 We are powered by an incredible team of nine team members and an army of students on campuses nationwide.
 Robbie continues to steer the ship and lead our team as we work to achieve the vision he had at Ankgor Wat so many years ago.
 Courtney never stopped pushing for positive impact and now directs all international programs.
 Joanna, who traveled as a student on LEAD Cape Town in 2009, coaches our program directors and now adds sales management to her repertoire.
-Michael, a LEAD Cape Town 2011 student, continued to stay connected after his student experience and joined full time in 2015 and leads our marketing, communications and student success teams.
 After several years of incredible growth, Sophie joined the staff after serving as a program intern and now coaches international leadership teams and manages our incredible network of students.
 We welcomed Marc to our growing team in 2017 to lead our finance and accounting systems.
 Most recently, we welcomed Savannah, Lady, Abbey, Amanda and Olivia to our full-time team after they successfully completed internships and fellowships.
 With the tireless dedication of this team of dreamers and doers, we are thrilled to travel with hundreds of students each year.